beloglazov/beloglazov.info/pages/projects.md

 <http://openstack-neat.org/>

-A framework for dynamic consolidation of virtual machines in OpenStack Clouds.
+A Python framework for dynamic consolidation of virtual machines in OpenStack Clouds.

 ## OpenStack Deployment Guide

 <https://github.com/beloglazov/openstack-centos-kvm-glusterfs>

-A step-by-step guide to deploying OpenStack on CentOS using the KVM hypervisor and GlusterFS distributed file system.
+A step-by-step guide and shell scripts for deploying OpenStack on CentOS using the KVM hypervisor and GlusterFS distributed file system.

 ## CloudSim

 <http://code.google.com/p/cloudsim/>

-A Java framework for modeling and simulation of Cloud computing infrastructures and services.
+A Java framework for modelling and simulation of Cloud computing systems.

 ## Zotero Scholar Citations